homezhan/artoolkit-docs/9_Community/3-Coding_guidelines.md

 #Coding guidelines
 These is a set of coding guidelines which are mandatory to follow when contributing to ARToolKit.
+The guidelines main objective is source code formatting consistence and to optimize code readability.
+To this end, source code files should always be treated as a formal document.

 ##Indentation
 ARToolKit uses 4 spaces for indentation, not tabs.